 Ask your meat dealer for two thighs of similar size, to ensure they are equally cooked.
 My chorizo sausages had been seasoned with more oregano than I would ask for, but that was actually great for the sauce.
-Talking about the sauce, I use this fat separator and it works great.
+Talking about the sauce, I use a fat separator and it works great.
 But don’t worry, if you don’t have one, pour the cider-based cooking liquid into a measuring cup and chill until the fat separates, then spoon.

 - about 3½ pounds (2) skin-on, bone-in turkey thigh

 - 355 ml / 1½ cups hard apple cider

 - 400 ml / 1⅔ cups chicken broth

 - 1 pound smoked chorizo, cut into 2.5 cm / 1 inch pieces